fotiosb/VizRAG-AI-Multi-Modal-Insights/README.md

 Whether you need a polished career summary with timeline, a detailed product evaluation with design critique and improved UI illustrations, a contract risk analysis, a scientific paper review, or any other type of insights report — simply type your prompt and receive a complete, multi-page PDF with embedded Mermaid diagrams and Flux-generated illustrations.

-Built as a high-impact portfolio and Upwork showcase project.

 ## ✨ Key Features

 - Full multi-modal RAG with vision (chat naturally with PDFs + images)